bcx-exa/open_source_triple_continent_traditional/README.md

 # Intro

-This code is to showcase how one could implement a traditional 3-Tier App across 3 continents using the Serverless Framework Open Source and AWS.
+This code is to showcase how one could implement a traditional 3-Tier App across 3 continents using the Serverless Framework - Open Source and AWS.

 ![requirement](docs/assets/Triple_Continent_Active_Active_bcx_exa.gif)

+# Dummy Use-Case

+BCX Exa Medical wanted a highly available application that services their first responders and ER doctors across the globe.
+The main aim is for doctors and first responders to access a patients medical history in life or death situations as well as give doctors across the world access to the same information should one doctor contact another for help.

 # Objective